outsidedav/swift/data/sql.md

 # Using an SQL database for data persistence
 {: #sql_data}

 Structured Query Language (SQL) is a domain-specific language that is used for managing data in relational databases.
-It is recommended to persist your data in case your server shuts down while you're using it.
+Data persistence is recommended for when your server shuts down while you're using it.
 To add data persistence, you can use an SQL Database directly from Swift.
 One of the most important features from Swift is its type-safety.
 Using an SQL database with Swift is a logical choice because type-safety is supported by both.

 ## Using ORM with an SQL Database